n8garrett/nategarrett.com/src/blog/increase-higher-ed-leads-asking-less.md

 layout: post.njk
 ---

 At the School of Informatics and Computing, we were trying to find ways to increase the number of leads from prospective high school students.
 We had doubled the number of lead forms submitted on our website (which is obviously very good), but 3 out of every 4 were from transfer students.
-We also had a very high number of graduate student leads.
-We were struggling to figure out why transfer and prospective graduate students were more willing to connect with us.
+We were struggling to figure out why transfer students were more willing to connect with us.

-We began to wonder if the number of questions being asked on the form was a barrier for high school students.
+We began to wonder if the number of questions being asked was a barrier for high school students.
 While nobody has much patience for filling out a form, we thought older students might be more inclined to take the time.

 Our old undergraduate lead form had 7 fields:
 - Name